Significance in a nutshell

 CONDITION OR COMPLETENESS

-Condition or Completeness can be determined using the information in Physical Description and the Condition section.
+The condition or completeness of your item can be determined using the information in the Physical description field and the Condition section.
 Ask yourself:

 1. Is this item in unusually good condition for its type?